How to apply

 7. Application decision

-Following the recommendation from the Expert Panel, the funders will make the final decision on whether to award a grant.
+Following the recommendation from the Expert Panel, the ILPA decision-making panel will make the final decision on whether to award a grant.

-You will normally hear within three weeks of the closing date whether or not the SLF has offered a grant to your organisation.
+You will normally hear within six weeks of the closing date whether or not the SLF has offered a grant to your organisation.

 8. Contact details

-If you have any queries, please contact: Gerry Hickey, Project Manager on 020 7254 7272 or at SLF@migrationwork.org.
+If you have any queries, please contact ILPA on SLF@ilpa.org.uk.